 Instructions

-- Put the egg yolk and mustard in a bowl and mix them together.
+- Put egg yolk and mustard in a bowl and mix them together.

-- Add an additional teaspoon (1 tsp) of oil to the mixture and mix well.
-Repeat this process until you have added half of the total amount of oil in the recipe (it's okay to add a little more oil if the mixture becomes thicker).
+- Add another teaspoon of oil to the mixture and blend thoroughly.
+Repeat this process until you have incorporated half of the total amount of oil specified in the recipe.

-- Add salt and vinegar to the mixture and mix together.
+- Add salt and vinegar to the mixture and mix everything together.

-- Add an additional tablespoon (1 Tbsp) of oil to the mixture and mix well.
-Repeat this process until you have added all of the oil specified in the recipe.
+- Add another tablespoon (1 Tbsp) of oil to the mixture and blend thoroughly.
+Repeat this process until you have incorporated all of the oil specified in the recipe.

 Notes

 - You can store it in the refrigerator for up to 4 days.
-Unlike commercially available products, it doesn't contain preservatives, resulting in a shorter shelf life.
+Unlike store-bought products, it doesn't contain preservatives, so it has a shorter shelf life.

 Leave a Reply